qsebring3930/cs2mulch/_pages/heap-remove.md

 For the remaining cards, flip each one face-up in turn, calling it the *flipped* card.
-You will now insert this card into your heap at the next available spot for a *child*.
+You will now insert this card into your heap at the next available spot for a *leaf*.

 ### Where To Place

-Each card can only hold two *children* cards, one on the upper-left corner, and one on the upper-right corner.
+Each card can only hold two *leaf* cards, one on the upper-left corner, and one on the upper-right corner.

-The *flipped* card should be placed as a child as close to the *root* as possible.
+The *flipped* card should be placed as a leaf as close to the *root* as possible.
 The card where it is placed will be called the *parent* card.
-When there are multiple possible parent cards with open corners for a child that are the same distance from the root, choose the *left-most* parent card.
+When there are multiple possible parent cards with open corners for a leaf that are the same distance from the root, choose the *left-most* parent card.

 If the parent card has both corners empty, the *upper-left* corner is filled